Birational contraction of genus two tails in the moduli space of genus four curves I: Construction of the birational morphism

 \subsection{Proof of Theorem~\ref{T:1}}

 Recall from \S\ref{S:isom} that the positive rational linear combination $K_{\Mhs} + \a \, \dhs$ can be written as

 for some positive rational numbers $a$ and $b$, and a small positive rational number $\e$.
-We have shown that the first factor is ample and the second is semiample.
+The first term is ample by \cite{HH2} and the second term is semiample by our analysis in this section thus far.
 It follows that the sum is ample and Theorem~\ref{T:1}.(1) is established.